Support

 What are the differences between Free, Pro, and Lifetime?

-Free: full dashboard, all tabs, 3 months of history, smart categorisation, net worth tracking, Comma Spark, 3 net worth snapshots.
+Free: full dashboard, all tabs, 30 days of history, smart categorisation, net worth tracking, Comma Spark, 1 net worth snapshot.
 Pro (one-time payment): 12 months of history, AI chat, goal projections, tax planning tools, trend & deep dive analytics, unlimited snapshots.
-Lifetime (one-time payment): unlimited history, household mode, every current and future feature.
+Lifetime (one-time payment): unlimited history, every current and future feature.
 No subscriptions — both paid tiers are one-time purchases.

 How much does Comma cost?